sunahiri25/sign-language-recognition/README.md

    ![image](https://github.com/sunahiri25/sign-language-recognition/assets/104315103/7d79b291-d0a8-4329-a300-496ae822aa0e)

 ## Contact
-If you have any questions, suggestions, or feedback, please feel free to contact us at 📧 minhanhminky@gmail.com.
+If you have any questions, suggestions, or feedback, please contact us at 📧 minhanhminky@gmail.com.
 We appreciate your interest in Sign Language Recognition and look forward to hearing from you!